lcmialichi/neural-network/README.md

 ### Dropout
 Dropout is a regularization technique used to prevent overfitting by randomly "dropping" neurons during training.
 You can set a dropout rate (e.g., 0.2 means 20% of the neurons are dropped) in the model's configuration.

+### Optimizer
+The package uses Adam (Adaptive Moment Estimation) as the default optimizer for training the neural network.
+Adam combines the benefits of two popular optimizers: RMSProp and Stochastic Gradient Descent (SGD) with momentum.
+Its main advantages include adaptive learning rates for each parameter and faster convergence in practice.

+### Max pooling
+Max pooling is a down-sampling operation used in convolutional neural networks to reduce the spatial dimensions (width and height) of feature maps while retaining the most important information.
+The operation slides a window (e.g., 2x2) over the feature map and retains the maximum value within that window.

+### Convolution
+Convolution is the core operation of a convolutional neural network, designed to detect patterns and features in images, such as edges, textures, and shapes.
+A convolutional layer applies filters (or kernels) to the input image to generate feature maps

 ### Training
 After configuring your network and downloading the dataset, you can train the model with the provided data.
 Training is done via the train method, and you can configure the number of epochs, batch size, and even the result plotting function: